2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

     width="80%"
     caption="Source: [**visitsetomaa.ee**](https://visitsetomaa.ee/en/attractions/97/mikitam%C3%A4e-orthodox-village-chapels)"
 >}}    | Tsässon is an **{{< extlink href="https://visitsetomaa.ee/en/attractions/97/mikitam%C3%A4e-orthodox-village-chapels" title="Orthodox village chapel" >}}** in Setumaa.
 The square in front of Mikitamäe Center is called Tsässonate Square, because there are two tsässons next to each other.
 Old tsässon is the oldest wooden building in mainland Estonia: its probable construction date is 1694. |
 | In 2020, a lovely promenade with two viewing platforms was built along the coast of Värska Bay.
-The different sections of the **{{< extlink href="https://maps.visitsetomaa.ee/en/objects/vaerska-promenade/157?map_id=7" title="300-meter promenade" >}}** are united by the use timber and granite, the two main construction materials.
+The different sections of the **{{< extlink href="https://maps.visitsetomaa.ee/en/objects/vaerska-promenade/157?map_id=7" title="300-meter promenade" >}}** are united by the use of timber and granite, the two main construction materials.
 The springs have been directed into beautiful natural waterways.  |{{< figure
     src="../../images/excursion/3.jpg"
     alttext="Värska"
     width="80%"